What Is Time Theft

 Effective Time Tracking Strategies to Combat Time Theft

-Additionally, companies can implement a policy that requires employees to request permission before leaving work early or taking extended breaks.
-This policy can help ensure that employees are not abusing their work hours and are only taking breaks when necessary.
+Implement a policy that requires employees to request permission before leaving early or taking extended breaks.
+This ensures that time theft doesn’t go unnoticed.

-Finally, companies can incentivize employees who consistently meet their deadlines and complete their work on time.
-This can include bonuses, promotions, or other rewards that recognize and encourage good time management practices.
+Incentivizing employees who consistently meet deadlines and complete work on time is a powerful motivator.
+Bonuses, promotions, or other rewards for good time management practices can go a long way.

 Leave a Comment